Argument X

 John the Baptist called the religious leaders of his time a "generation of vipers" (Mt.
 3:7).
 Jesus excoriated church leaders with a mountain of insults because of their contempt for God and his word (Mt.
 23).
 And I am sure that the religious leaders during the early years of God's Church thought Peter and John weren't showing them the respect they deserved either.

 Here is something for you to think about.
 The real leader of the Church is Jesus Christ.
 He also happens to be the Lord of the Sabbath.
-It is your position on this issue that shows disrespect to Him.
+It is your position on this issue that shows complete disrespect to Him.
 At every turn you have clung to a practice that disgraces what He made holy.
 It gives me no pleasure to say this.
 On the contrary, it grieves me to do so.
 But you have no idea the peril you are bringing on both yourselves and God's people.

 # VI